GregRos/niceline/packages/ts-plugin/.ai/create-plugin.md

 Autocomplete is based on lookups in a [trie structure](../../trie/src/index.ts).

-When the user types `{` in the tagged template, we look up the `"{"` key and autocomplete from there.
+When the user types `{` in the tagged template, we look up the `"ascii"` key and display its contents.

-For `[`, we instead look up `"["` and then split the string based on `:` and use `getSubtrie` to get each next part.
+For `[`, we instead look up `"name"` and then split the string based on `:` and use `getSubtrie` to get each next part.

+So for names, auto complete should be hierarchical.

+The user types (in the tagged template)

+`[`

+should show all namespaces directly under the `name` section of the trie.

+`{`

+should show instead all the ASCII art references we know about (they don't get split for now).

-For each option, the autocomplete should display the value of that option, if any.
-If no value, '~' should display instead.
+For each option, the autocomplete should display the value of that option which is the unicode char it leads to.

+If the option leads to a NS with no value, then a placeholder should be displayed.